Maryland Marijuana Laws

 Senator Brian Feldman sponsored this Bill, and it also proposed regulations for recreational marijuana in Maryland.
 It had identical provisions to HB 837 and was merged with it.

-How the Legal Sale of Cannabis in Marijuana happens?
+How the Legal Sale of Cannabis in Maryland Happen?

-Medical marijuana is sold at licensed dispensaries all over Maryland.
-A medical cannabis dispensary is an entity authorized by the Maryland Medical Cannabis Commission (MMCC) to obtain, possess, process, transfer, transport, sell, distribute, dispense, and administer cannabis, cannabis products, related supplies, or educational materials for use by a registered patient or licensed caregiver.
-Medical Marijuana patients and caregivers can buy medical marijuana at state-licensed dispensaries using their medical marijuana cards.
+Medical and recreational marijuana are sold at licensed dispensaries all over Maryland.
+A licensed cannabis dispensary is an entity authorized by the Maryland Cannabis Commission (MMCC) to obtain, possess, process, transfer, transport, sell, distribute, dispense, and administer cannabis, cannabis products, related supplies, or educational materials for use by a registered patient or licensed caregiver.
+Medical marijuana patients and caregivers can buy medical marijuana at state-licensed dispensaries using their medical marijuana cards.
+Adult-use cannabis consumers need to present valid IDs confirming that they are indeed 21 years or older when buying cannabis at Maryland dispensaries.

 Penalties for Marijuana-related crimes in Maryland

-In Maryland, marijuana is legal for medical use but prohibited for recreational use.
-Therefore the state still has penalties for the illegal use of marijuana.
+In Maryland, marijuana is legal for medical and recreational purposes.
+However, the state places limits on the amount of marijuana individuals can grow, possess, and buy.
 The following are Maryland marijuana-related penalties;

 Possession of Marijuana